jiaqing23/CZ2002-MySTARS/README.md

 - boolean "exist" must be reset for every check in each switch case, otherwise not exist print message won't be shown.
 - Need to include feedback message for every operations.
 - Exception in thread "main" java.lang.NullPointerException: Cannot invoke "Student.checkVacancy(Index)" because "student" is null.
 Somehow student object is no reference in main program.
-- Limit input for... school?
+- Limit input for... school? （ ✅ DONE BY JIA WEN)
+- Jia Wen: Time change to 8.30am blahblah???? （ ✅ DONE BY JIA WEN)

 ## Debug 🎅
 ```java